Scholarships and Awards

 Honors and Academic Distinction

-Besides the opportunities offered by the Honors Program, and the awarding of the University's honors designations, the College recognizes academic achievement in several other ways:
+Besides the opportunities offered by the Honors College, and the awarding of the university's honors designations, the college recognizes academic achievement in several other ways:

-- Students who achieve a minimum grade point average of 3.20 for nine or more graded credits in a semester are named to the Dean's List.
+- Students who achieve a minimum grade point average of 3.50 for nine or more graded credits (no incompletes) in a semester are named to the Dean's List.

-The University's Honors Program offers the academically talented student special challenges and opportunities.
-For complete information, see the Honors Program or visit the Honors Program Office (Healey Library-8-003).
+The university's Honors College offers the academically talented student special challenges and opportunities.
+For complete information, see the Honors College website or visit the Honors College office in the Campus Center.